Attorney Request for Medical Records: A Guide

 Whether you’re already in the middle of a case, or looking to improve efficiency in future litigation, we can help.

 For nearly 30 years, U.S. Legal Support has served attorneys and law firms of all practice sizes and types.
 We provide comprehensive legal support services including nationwide medical record retrieval, analysis, and organization compliant with SOC 2 Type 2 and HIPAA regulations.
+Learn more about our medical record retrieval services for lawyers.

 Plus, you can rely on U.S. Legal Support for court reporting and transcription, litigation consulting, interpreting and translation services, and more, with management through a secure Client Portal.